cristoslc/LLM-coding-agent-patterns/_AGENTS/sessions/SESSIONS-REFERENCE.md

 ```

 **What it does:**
-1. Generates patch file in session directory
+1. Generates patch file in session directory (`{session-slug}.patch`)
-2. Checks for KB learnings and creates KB merge session if found
+2. Checks for KB learnings and creates KB merge session in `drafting/` if found
 3. Moves session from `active/` to `completed/`
 4. Merges session branch to main via squash merge
 5. Deletes session branch